tinajia2012/ICME2018_Occluded-Person-Reidentification_datasets/README.md

 ## Occluded Person Re-id Datasets

+### Occluded-REID dataset
+Occluded-REID dataset is a new dataset captured by mobile camera equipments, which consists of 2000 images of 200 persons.
+Each identity has 5 full-body person images and 5 occluded person images with different types of severe occlusion.
+All images with different viewpoints and backgrounds are resized to 128×64.
+This dataset will be released later.

+### P-DukeMTMC-reID dataset and P-ETHZ dataset
+P-DukeMTMC-reID dataset and P-ETHZ dataset are modiﬁed from DukeMTMC-reID dataset and ETHZ dataset.
+They contain several images with target persons occluded by different types of occlusion in public, e.g., peoples, luggages, cars, and guideboards.
+We select identities with both full-body person images and occluded person images.
+After the arrangement, there are 24143 images of 1299 identitiesinP-DukeMTMC-reIDand3897imagesof85identities in P-ETHZ respectively.

 ![image](https://github.com/tinajia2012/ICME2018_Occluded-Person-Reidentification_datasets/raw/master/image/dataset.JPG)

 All the datasets are only allowed for non-commercial purposes.
 If these datasets are used for research, please refer to the corresponding paper.